pyca/cryptography/docs/hazmat/primitives/twofactor.rst

         '755224'
         >>> hotp.verify(b"755224", 0) # doctest: +SKIP

-    :param bytes key: Secret key.
-This value must be generated in a cryptographically secure fashion and be at least 128 bits.
+    :param bytes key: Per-user secret key.
+This value must be kept secret and be at least 128 bits.
 It is recommended that the key be 160 bits.
     :param int length: Length of generated one time password as ``int``.
     :param algorithm: A
         :class:`~cryptography.hazmat.primitives.hashes`